Energinet-DataHub/green-energy-hub/docs/calculation-engine-selection/README.md

         <li>(+) Managed Spark with decoupled cluster that is easy to use.
         <li>(+) Vast Spark ecosystem of libraries, data connectors etc to reuse.
         <li>(+) Feature-rich solution with Enterprise optimization, support and SLA.
-        <li>(-) Limited implementation-lock because of unique DataBricks primitives like notebooks, jobs, widgets etc and limited access to original Spark API.
+        <li>(-) Limited implementation-lock because of unique Databricks primitives like notebooks, jobs, widgets etc and limited access to original Spark API.
     </td>
     <td>
         <li>(+) Dedicated real-time streaming engine with **high performance target**.